Dark matter to baryon ratio from scalar triplets decay in type-II seesaw: Triplet scalar leptogenesis and asymmetric DM

+This condition also implies that the processes allowed by the transfer operator will remain out of equilibrium below electroweak phase transition.
+Note that when $\chi$ mass is much smaller than the decoupling temperature $T_{D}$, then only the estimation of Eq.\,\ref{asy_constraint} holds.

-For the SM Higgs boson mass $M_{h_{1}}= 125.18\, \rm GeV$, the sphaleron decoupling temperature $T_{\rm sph} > M_{W}$.
-In our case, we assume $T_D \gtrsim T_{\rm sph}$ i.e., the asymmetry transfer operator decouple before sphaleron process decouple.
-Which constraint $M_{\rm asy}$ using Eq.\,\ref{asy_constraint} to be $M_{\rm asy} > 0.9\times10^{4}{\rm GeV}$.
-This condition also implies that the processes allowed by the transfer operator will remain out-of-equilibrium below electroweak phase transition.
-Note that when $\chi$ mass is much smaller than decoupling temperature $T_{D}$, then only the estimation of Eq.\,\ref{asy_constraint} holds.
+Through out the above calculation we assume that the mass scale of the triplet scalar should be high enough so that the lepton asymmetry, generated by it, can be converted to the baryon asymmetry via sphaleron transitions before the latter processes decouple from thermal bath.
+That is the mass scale of triplet scalar $M_{\Delta}$ should be greater than the sphaleron decoupling temperature $T_{\rm sph} \approx 80 + 0.45 M_{h_{1}} = 136.33 > M_{W}$~\citep{Feng:2012jn,AristizabalSierra:2010mv,Strumia:2008cf, Burnier:2005hp}.
+This implies that $M_{\Delta} \gg M_{W}$.
+In our case, we assume $T_D \gtrsim T_{\rm sph}$ i.e., the asymmetry transfer operator decouples before sphaleron processes decouple, which constrains $M_{\rm asy}$ using Eq.\,\ref{asy_constraint} to be $M_{\rm asy} > 0.9\times10^{4}{\rm GeV}$.

 We assume that, the DM $\chi$ is in thermal contact with the visible sector until the $T_{\rm sph}> M_{W}$ through the higher dimensional operator $\mathcal{O}_{8}$.
-Therefore we get the number density of $\chi$ asymmetry, which is nothing but the $B-L$ number density in dark sector\cite{Narendra:2018vfw},
+Therefore we get the number density of $\chi$ asymmetry (see Appendix ~\ref{appendix_asy}), which is nothing but the $B-L$ number density in dark sector, to be